Feature Case Studies

 Traditional Problem: Homeowners rarely get reliable and accurate information about their project's total cost before engaging professionals.

-Bolster Solution: Bolster's Cost Report provides owners with a statistically accurate range of costs to make informed decisions about the scope, design and cost of their renovation project, before professional services are engaged.
+Bolster Solution: Bolster's Cost Estimate provides owners with a statistically accurate range of costs to make informed decisions about the scope, design and cost of their renovation project, before professional services are engaged.

-Paula's Problem: Alex had been saving for her SoHo loft conversion for several years and had $400,000 put away.
+Alex's Problem: Alex had been saving for her Tribeca loft conversion for several years and had $400,000 put away.
 While searching for an architect, she was repeatedly told that her project would cost over $500,000 and became disillusioned with the process.

 Accurately define your scope of work to fit your budget